1jss/C9-gui/README.md

   - Input cursor movement is causing rerender of entire text
 - Dark theme example
 - Better boolean values? boolean.TRUE, boolean.FALSE
-- Fixed height multiline input scroll jumps on end
+- Fixed height multiline input scroll grows in layout
+- Input rerenders when added to layout

 ## Notes
 - If element has background image, it has no border, other background or corner radius